obrobrio2000/Samsung-Quick-Share-4-All/README.md

 **⚠️ Remember that your phone's screen needs to be on and unlocked to be able to find it from your PC (unfortunately it's a limitation of Quick Share itself)!**

-**⚠️ If your PC has a non-Intel wireless/wifi/bluetooth driver (for example Broadcom/Realtek/Marvell etc.) you'll also need to apply "nonintelfix.reg", otherwise it won't find your phone and viceversa!**
+**⚠️ If your PC doesn't have an Intel AX wireless/wifi/bluetooth card (e.g. Intel AC/Broadcom/Realtek/Marvell etc.) you'll also need to apply "nonintelaxfix.reg", otherwise it won't find your phone and viceversa!**

 Thanks a lot to [@FrontTron](https://twitter.com/FrontTron) for testing both the script and the fix for non-Intel drivers!